-Our income tax expense increased by \$3.6 million to \$11.3 million in the three months ended March 31, 2010 from the comparable period in 2009, and there was a 4.9 percentage point increase in the effective tax rate primarily due to the non-deductibility of our offering costs recognized in the three months ended March 31, 2010.
-Excluding the impact of these non-deductible costs, our effective tax rate would have been 42.3%.
-Our effective tax rate in 2010 will decline several percentage points from this 42.3% level as a result of the approval of our petition to use an alternative apportionment method by the California Franchise Tax Board in May 2010.
-Under this alternative apportionment method, we apportion to the State of California, resulting in a lower effective state tax rate.
+Our income tax expense decreased by \$1.7 million to \$22.6 million in the nine months ended September 30, 2010 from the comparable period in 2009, and our effective tax rate decreased 2.3% from 42.0% to 39.7% primarily as a result of a tax benefit that we recognized during the nine months ended September 30, 2010.
+The tax benefit was due to a change in the apportionment method we use in California.
+Under the alternative apportionment method, approved by the California Franchise Tax Board in May 2010, we apportion less income to California, resulting in a lower effective state tax rate.
+The decrease in the effective tax rate was partially offset by non-deductible expenses related to our initial public offering recognized in the nine months ended September 30, 2010.
+Excluding the impact of these discrete items, our effective tax rate would have been 40.3%.
 The petition expires on July 31, 2011, however, we expect to continue to benefit from the lower effective state tax rate in subsequent years as certain enacted tax law changes, which conform to the petition, become effective January 1, 2011.